 Playa La Salina:

 It's located north of Playa La Salina, between Punta Farallon de la Bomba and Punta San Agustin.
 It’s also a nice beach, but shorter, about 400 meters long.
-Note that these two beaches (La Salina and Caracol) are not connected to each other.
+Note that these two beaches (La Salina and La Manteca) are not connected to each other.

 Type of beach

-Both Cayo Las Brujas beaches (Playa La Salina and Playa Caracol) are made of very fine white sand, with crystal-clear turquoise waters; the perfect place to swim and relax under the sun, and also a walker’s paradise.
+Both Cayo Las Brujas beaches are made of very fine white sand, with crystal-clear turquoise waters; the perfect place to swim and relax under the sun, and also a walker’s paradise.
 Every beach slopes very gently to calm and shallows waters due to its sand dune.
 Note that all beaches in Cuba are public, therefore accessible to everyone (tourists and locals).

 There are two accesses to Playa La Salina, the main one is from hotel Villa Las Brujas, and the other one is at the other extremity on this stretch of beach which is accessible by a small road near the Las Brujas airport.
 Playa la Salina is currently mainly used by the Villa Las Brujas patrons and by Cuban families; there’s a place where one can park its vehicle when coming from nearby cayos or cities.
 But with all the construction projects in this area, it’s hard to say if this access will still be available in the near-future.
 More info to come!